 “I’m going to ask today because leap years are so special and only happen ever four years, so I only have a little window where I can ask.”

-The twist in Angie and Stu’s tale is that they wouldn’t never have met had she not not tossed a 20 cent coin.
+The twist in Angie and Stu’s tale is that they wouldn’t ever have met had she not tossed a 20 cent coin.

-“I’d been living on the gorgeous North Sradbroke Island having come back from travelling,” says Angie whose visited more than 60 countries in her three decades.
+“I’d been living on the gorgeous North Stradbroke Island having come back from traveling,” says Angie who’s visited more than 60 countries in her three decades.
 “I was working in a dive shop and then taking backpackers driving and on four-wheel drive tours, but I’m a photographer by trade and I wanted to get back into it, so I applied for a job at a newspaper, but the only opening I could find was in Mildura.
 I didn’t even know where that was.”

 So, armed with a coin and a map, Angie and a friend headed up a secluded hill and spent the afternoon watching whales in the hope of solving her dilemma.
 “It was so beautiful and I couldn’t make up my mind; stay in this beautiful place or follow my passion and move to Mildura.”

 “I was torn and when I can’t make a decision, I toss a coin.
 So, I decided, heads for Mildura and tails for staying on Straddie.”

 She tossed and the coin landed on heads.
 “Mildura it is,” she said and moved there within the week.
 Just three days later, she met Stu, a fellow freelance photographer at the newspaper whose work she knew and admired.

 “We were instant friends and we’ve been together ever since, though we had to keep it secreat at first.
 Hopefully, after today, we’ll be together forever.”